CyberSource/cybersource-inapp-samples-android/README.md

-# Sample Application for the CyberSource Android SDK
+# Sample Application for the Android SDK

 ## Usage